 The discussion paper provided some background to and the framework under which off‑market share buybacks operate in Australia; outlined the tax treatment of off‑market share buybacks for various types of shareholders; and examined various issues in relation to the terms of reference for the review.
 The Board conducted targeted consultation with selected stakeholders in developing the discussion paper.

-To assist in the Review process, the Board held consultation meetings [PDF 202KB] in Sydney on 26 July 2007 and in Melbourne on 31 July 2007.
+To assist in the Review process, the Board held consultation meetings in Sydney on 26 July 2007 and in Melbourne on 31 July 2007.
 The purpose of those meetings was to enable interested stakeholders to seek clarification on any aspects of the review’s terms of reference and its scope and to promote stakeholder discussion on the issues raised in the discussion paper and any other relevant issues.
+A slide pack relevant to the consultation meeting and submissions is available here.

 The Board requested written submissions on the Review of the Taxation Treatment of Off-Market Share Buybacks by 24 August 2007.
 All submissions received were acknowledged.